svenkreiss/databench/docs/frontend.rst

     .. js:attribute:: format_fn

-        overwrite this variable with a function that maps a signal to the text that should be shown
+        This attribute is assigned to a function that takes a value and returns a formatted representation.
+Overwrite this attribute to customize the behavior.

 .. js:class:: Databench.ui.TextInput(node)

     :param node: an ``<input>`` DOM element with ``type="text"``

+    .. js:attribute:: trigger_on_keyup

+        Default is ``false``.
+Changes are only triggered on ``change`` events.
+        Setting this to true will trigger on every ``keyup`` event of this element.

     .. js:attribute:: format_fn

-        overwrite this variable with a function that maps a signal to the text that should be shown
+        This attribute is assigned to a function that takes a value and returns a formatted representation.
+Overwrite this attribute to customize the behavior.

 .. js:class:: Databench.ui.Slider(node, label_node)